jumperfly/qemu-rpi-kernel/tools/README.md

 In this subsection, I've included tools and instructions for those who want to build kernel themselves.

+The ARM toolchain (debian package gcc-arm-linux-gnueabihf) is required to build this.
+It is can be installed directly on Debian 9, for Debian 8 see here - https://wiki.debian.org/CrossToolchains.

+Summary:
+sudo echo "deb http://emdebian.org/tools/debian/ jessie main" > /etc/apt/sources.list.d/crosstools.list
+sudo dpkg --add-architecture armhf sudo apt-get update sudo apt-get install crossbuild-essential-armhf

+In addition, the package libncurses5-dev is also required: sudo apt-get install libncurses5-dev

 `build-kernel-qemu` script helps one to automate kernel building process for any debian based distro.
 The ARM toolchain can be found in the debian package gcc-arm-linux-gnueabihf or at https://github.com/raspberrypi/tools.
 For other OSes, like windows or Mac OS X, one can have similar tools like gcc-arm-linux-gnueabihf- and other dependencies and refer `build-kernel-qemu` line by line to build the kernel.